flatiron-labs/learn.co-CommonMark/README.md

 **Validation section:**
 The final tilde demarcated section `~~~validation` is for validations.
-- Javascript validations can be written in the style of the Chai.js assertion library - http://chaijs.com/guide/styles/ The `assert` and `expect` methods are both supported. `should` is NOT supported.
+- Javascript validations can be written using the Chai.js assertion library - http://chaijs.com/guide/styles/.
+The `assert` and `expect` methods are both supported. `should` is NOT supported.
-- Ruby validations have their own custom supported methods ([see below](#ruby-repl-validations))
+- Ruby validations have their own custom assertion methods ([see below](#ruby-repl-validations)).
 - Use double quotation marks only.
 Single quotes will not be parsed correctly.
 - **Remove any trailing whitespace.** Trailing whitespace will not be parsed correctly.